By Zanele Zwane, MSF Swaziland

 With 9.4 million new cases and 1.7 million deaths each year, tuberculosis (TB) is one of the developing world’s biggest killers; and 85 percent of cases occur in Asia and Africa.
 Swaziland also has one of the highest rates of TB and Multi-Drug resistant (MDR-TB) TB worldwide while 80% of people in Swaziland who contract TB are HIV positive.

-Tholakele lives in Lwandle, about 15 kilometres away from the Moneni TB hospital, where she receives her treatment.
+Tholakele lives in Lwandle, about 15 kilometers away from the Moneni TB hospital, where she receives her treatment.
 Her husband is in South Africa where he works.
-For three months, she travelled by herself every day to and from the hospital for her injections, a routine she completed in August 2016.
+For three months, she traveled by herself every day to and from the hospital for her injections, a routine she completed in August 2016.
 Despite this, she is not yet cured of TB and continues her treatment at home, taking tablets daily.

 For this, Tholakele is relieved.
 It was while receiving injections that she suffered from severe leg pains, which eventually affected her ability to walk.
-Because she lived alone, and did not have anyone to help look after her, for two months, she was admitted to Moneni hospital in November 2016.
+Because she lived alone and did not have anyone to help look after her, for two months, she was admitted to Moneni hospital in November 2016.

 In a bid to help patients who’ve gone deaf or partially deaf, in Matsapha, where MSF operates a comprehensive healthcare clinic, eleven DR-TB patients and 30 MSF staff recently completed sign language training.

 “Our DR-TB patients are often confronted by deafness as a side effect from Kanamycin, one of the DR TB drugs.
 Because of this, they can become isolated from their families and communities.
 This can easily affect their social life if not faced with proper support.
 By empowering them with this new communication skill, we hope to reintegrate them into society,” says Fundzile Msibi, MSF’s Psychosocial Coordinator.